-There's not one right time or perfect way to tell a child about an impending sibling.
-When discussing the pregnancy, consider your own comfort level and your child's maturity level.
+To tell a child about an impending sibling, consider your own comfort level and your child's maturity level.
 Preschoolers, for example, may not grasp concepts of time, so it might not mean much if you say that the baby will arrive in a few months.
 It may be more useful to explain that the baby will arrive in a particular season, such as winter or when it's cold outside.

 How much detail should you provide?
 Let your child's questions be your guide.
 For example, a 4-year-old child may ask: "Where do babies come from?"
 Despite how it sounds, the child isn't asking you to explain sex but probably wants to know where, literally, they come from.
 It may be enough to explain: "The baby comes from the uterus, which is inside the mother's belly."
 A child who wants to know more will ask.

-If your child shows more interest in the baby, these activities can encourage that:
+If your child shows more interest in the baby, you can encourage that by:

 - going through your child's baby pictures

-- reading books about childbirth (make sure they're developmentally appropriate)
+- reading books about childbirth (make sure they're age-appropriate)

 - visiting friends who have infants